TL;DR Summary

 Final Thoughts

-That’s why you need to enjoy the ride.
+So, what is the best way to learn Spanish?
+The answer: focus on comprehension.
+Build daily input routines.
+Speak more as you progress.
 Listen to Spanish music.
 Watch movies.
 Read stories that make you smile.
 Fall in love with the language and the cultures behind it.

 Planning a trip to a Spanish speaking Country?
 Check out this LingQ blog post to learn some fun Spanish pick up lines!